saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 endmodule
 ```

-The 2-bit `sel` signal has four possible combinations:
+The 2-bit `sel` input has four possible combinations:

 ```text
 00